Updated: January 29, 2025

-Portugal is a captivating country with a warm climate, friendly and welcoming Portuguese citizens, excellent Portuguese cuisine accompanied by a laid-back lifestyle, visa free travel to other European countries for legal residents, and a growing real estate market in an extremely safe country.
+Portugal for expats means enjoying a captivating country with a warm climate, friendly and welcoming Portuguese citizens, excellent Portuguese cuisine accompanied by a laid-back lifestyle, visa-free travel to other European countries for legal residents, and a growing real estate market in an extremely safe country.

-In this ultimate guide, we will explore the reasons why American, British expats and other non-EU citizens are moving to Portugal in hopes of obtaining Portuguese residency and ultimately Portuguese citizenship in this stunning Westernmost EU country.
+In this ultimate guide, we will explore the reasons why American and British expats, and other non-EU citizens, are relocating to Portugal in hopes of obtaining Portuguese residency, with the possibility to secure Portuguese citizenship also on the cards.

 Why live in Portugal?

-When you enter Portugal, be ready for late-night dinners, days spent at incredible beaches and golf courses, hip parties and events, excellent Portuguese wine, and gastronomy.
-Portugal also offers high-quality education and a vibrant local culture, making it one of the best countries in Europe to live in.
+As an expat in Portugal, be ready for late-night dinners, days spent at incredible beaches and golf courses, hip parties, and events, excellent Portuguese wine, and gastronomy.
+Expat Portugal life also offers high-quality education and a vibrant local culture, making it one of the best countries in Europe to live in.

 The Advantages of Living in Portugal

-Portugal attracts expats from all walks of life, including retirees, remote workers and young professionals, and even foreign investors with their family members.
-There are plenty of advantages to living in Portugal.
+Portugal attracts expats from all walks of life, including retirees, remote workers, young professionals, and even foreign investors with their family members.
 There are plenty of advantages to living in Portugal as an expat.
-From a practical point of view, the cost of living in Portugal is low, and where you’ll find some of the most affordable property prices in Europe in the country.
-You can take a closer look at Portugal’s real estate market in our Portugal real estate guide.
+From a practical point of view, the cost of living in Portugal is low, and you’ll find property prices to be very affordable when compared with other Western European destinations.

 Click Here Arrow Icon

-Portugal is considered one of the cheapest countries in Western Europe and is, on average, 50 percent more affordable than the United States.
-From an economical perspective, living in Portugal as an American is as good as it gets.
+Portugal is considered one of the cheapest Western European countries, and the cost of living in Portugal is, on average, 36-39 percent more affordable than the United States.
+From an economic perspective, living in Portugal as an American is as good as it gets.

 Below there are some average costs of the basic expenditures in Portugal: